 Royal Freshwater Bay Yacht Club is proud to be a founding member of the International Council of Yacht Clubs.

 Since the Club’s first official race in 1897, Royal Freshwater Bay Yacht Club has set the pace for almost every class boat on the river and maintained its reputation as a centre for sailing excellence.
-The domination of its sailors at every level of the sport shows that, after 116 years, the competitive spirit of Royal Freshwater Bay Yacht Club is alive and well.
+The domination of its sailors at every level of the sport shows that, after all these years, the competitive spirit of Royal Freshwater Bay Yacht Club is alive and well.

 The late Ken Tregonning, valued member of the Club wrote about the history of RFBYC from 1896-1996.
 Follow this link to purchase his book.